BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 thereof, then your eyes shall be opened, and ue shall be as gods, knowing good and evil.

-3:6 And when the woman saw that the tree was good
+3:6 And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.

 ## The Book of Psalms